mipt-ltc/mipt-ltc.github.io/README.md

 ## How to contribute

 ### Frontend
-1. Install or update your docker.
+1. Install or update your `Docker`.
-2. Run docker container with:
+2. Start docker container with:
   ```
   $ docker-compose up    # will take some time to download dependencies at first time, but then will run quickly.
   ```